 - Over research.
 This is a little shopping hack that I came up with.
 The idea is to naturally delay your spending in the hopes that it will give you enough time to realize you don’t really need to buy it.

 - Make a list.
 Before you even step out of your home, make a detailed list of the things you NEED to buy, and never deviate from the list.
 The list is sacred.
 Also, have an additional list which you call a 30-day list.
 If you see an item you want, instead of buying it, put it on your 30-day list.
-In 30 days, check the list and buy the item if you still want it afterwards.
+In 30 days, check the list and buy the item if you still want it afterward.
 Because time will have passed, chances are you won’t think you NEED that item anymore.
 Money saved!

 - Avoid salespeople.
 Trust me on this, as a salesperson, my job is to make you spend more money.
 This is why a list and research are so important: by knowing EXACTLY what you need, you won’t need any help when shopping.